+[E62 Simahla Msane 18/3/70] 7

 i.Esikhotheni:

 ii.Simahla Msane:

 iii.Mag Dlamini:

 iv.iv.Ndlela: the son of Hlubi from whom the Ndlela people take their name.
-The informant John Gama lists Ndlela as a son of Hlubi and a brother of Dlamini who lost the chieftainship because of the automatic disqualification of having two younger brothers (J.S.A., vol. 1, p.133)
+The informant John Gama lists Ndlela as a son of Hlub Dlamini who lost the chieftainship because of the automatic disqualification of having two younger brothers (J.S.A. , vol. 1, p.133) i and a bro ther of

-v.Zombodze (variant Zambodze): has been the name of a number of Swazi royal residences at different times in history:

-i) Zombode was the name of a very early royal residence in southern Swaziland of Ngwane - the exact location of which is still a matter of debate amongst historians.

-ii) Zombodze was also the name of the capital of the late nineteenth-century Swazi king, Bhunu, located approximately 15km due east of present-day Lobamba.

-In present-day Swaziland there are two sites of this name: iii) one lies east of present-day Lobamba in central Swaziland in the foothills of the Mdzimba mountains; iv) the other is located in southern Swaziland, about 10 km south-west of present-day Mhlosheni, and was traditionally governeed by an Nsibandze indvuna.
+v.Zombodze (variant Zambodze): has been the name of a number of Swazi royal residences at different times in history: i) Zombode was the name of a very early royal residence in southern Swaziland of Ngwane - the exact location of which is still a namongst historians. ii) Zombodze was also the name of the capital of the late nineteenth-century Swazi king, Bhunu, located approximately 15km due early Lobamba.
+In present-day Swaziland there are two sites of this name: iii) one lies east of present-day Lobamba in central Swaziland in the footh mountains; iv) the other is located in southern Swaziland, about 10 km south-west of present-day Mhlosheni, and was traditionally generated indvuna. ast of prese ent-day Mdzimb

 vi.Majula Ndlela:

 vii.Mandlazi Ndlela (Mandlazika):

 viii.Phatwako Ndlela:

 ix.Ndlavela Ndlela:

 x.Mfomubi:

 xi.Shiselweni: area in southern Swaziland extending south as far as the Phongolo river and eastward to the Lubombo mountains.
-Occupied by the early Swazi kings, Ngwane and Ndvungunye, and by Somhlolo in the earliest phase of his reign.
-Somhlolo had an early residence here, near Mhlosheni,[re: what is reference??], but according to Matsebula this was the name of a residence of Ndvungunye (History (new edition), p.7).
-Shiselweni is also the name of a present-day administrative district in Swaziland.
+Occ Swazi kings, Ngwane and Ndvungunye, and by Somhlolo in the earliest phase of his reign.
+Somhlolo had an early residence here, no what is reference??], but according to Matsebula this was the name of a residence of Ndvungunye (History (new edition), p.7).
+Shiselwe of a present-day administrative district in Swaziland. ear Mhlosh eni,[re:

 xii.Lobamba: there are a number of places known as Lobamba

-i) according to Grotpeter, Lobamba was the name of Ngwane II[re: check 'II' or 'III']'s first village' in south-eastern Swaziland (Dictionary, p.75);

-ii) according to Matsebula, Lobamba was the residence of LaMndzebele (the mother of Ndvungunye, wife of Ngwane III), where the incwala was performed during the latter's reign (History (old edition), pp.6-7); iii) according to Msila Shiba, Ndvungunye had a residence called Lobamba, located north-east of Mhlosheni, in southern Swaziland, just near a mountain called (Li)Hlobane (SWOHP, Hamilton series, 23-08-1983); iv) likewise, Somhlolo called his headquarters Lobamba, when he built it in about 1820 near the Mdzimba mountains.
+- i) according to Grotpeter, Lobamba was the name of Ngwane II[re: check 'II' or 'III']'s first village' in south-eastern Swaziland (Dictionary, p.75); - ii) according to Matsebula, Lobamba was the residence of LaMndzebele (the mother of Ndvungunye, wife of Ngwane III), where the incwala was performed during the latter's reign (History (old edition), pp.6-7); - iii) according to Msila Shiba, Ndvungunye had a residence called Lobamba, located north-east of Mhlosheni, in southern Swaziland, just near a mountain called (Li)Hlobane (SWOHP, Hamilton series, 23-08-1983); - iv) likewise, Somhlolo called his headquarters Lobamba, when he built it in about 1820 near the Mdzimba mountains.
 It is now sometimes referred to as Old Lobamba.
 According to Mandlenkosi Nxumalo, Lobamba was a residence of Somhlolo's (SWOHP, Bonner series, 23-04-1970).
 According to Maboya Fakudze, "old Lobamba" was built by Somhlolo at Nokwane [re: where is this??]
-(SWOHP, Bonner series, 23,31-05-1970); v) Lobamba is also the name of the residence of the Queen Mather during the raige of Sokhurga II, situated roughly.
+(SWOHP, Bonner series, 23,31-05-1970); - v) Lobamba is also the name of the residence of the Queen Mother during the reign of Sobhuza II, situated roughly midway between Mbabane and Manzini. - According to Mbali Hlope, Lobamba was a lilawu, which "left" Zombodze, and "to go where Sobhuza was to be born, there at Sikhaleni seGundwane" (SWOHP, Hamilton series, 12-07-1983). [re: which Sobhuza??]